HypeCheck

 What the Science Says

-Peak ATP is a patented oral form of adenosine triphosphate (ATP), the molecule your cells use for energy.
-The available research suggests a 400 mg dose may help slow the drop in muscle strength during repeated exercise sets — meaning you might maintain performance a bit longer before fatiguing.
-Separate research also found that daily supplementation over several weeks may increase blood flow and vessel dilation after exercise, which could support recovery.
+Peak ATP is a branded form of adenosine triphosphate (ATP), the molecule your cells use for energy.
+In small human trials, a single 400 mg dose did not significantly boost muscle strength but appeared to slow the drop in strength during repeated exercise sets — suggesting a mild anti-fatigue effect.
+A separate pilot study found that 400 mg taken daily for up to 12 weeks increased blood flow and vessel dilation in the arms after exercise, which could support recovery.

 What It Doesn't Do